takenet/blip-docs/source/includes/en/content-types.md

 }
 ```

 The properties `messenger.mdi` and `messenger.seq` are specific to Messenger, but they are delivered together with incoming messages.
-In Messenger specifically, several different metadata properties can be delivered, being one of the most important the `messenger.ref` which is the referral generated when a client clicks on a` m.me/bot-name?ref=value` link from your chatbot or when it scans a [code](https://developers.facebook.com/docs/messenger-platform/messenger-code) for the bot.
+In Messenger specifically, several different metadata properties can be delivered, one of the most important being the `messenger.ref`, which is the referral generated when a client clicks on a `m.me/bot-name?ref=value` link from your chatbot or when it scans a [code](https://developers.facebook.com/docs/messenger-platform/messenger-code) for the bot.

 ```http
 HTTP/1.1 200 OK